Between Defiance and Despair

 Once that notion seems acceptable to us—and, mind you, humans are especially adept at making so monstrous a thought acceptable to themselves—the eyes are lifted up.
 That is, we set lofty goals and aim to achieve very high things indeed.
 If we’re going to be like God, we had better set ourselves some god-like goals.
 Sometimes, of course, those goals turn on sly and devious motives.
 We try to manipulate others or circumstances so as to give ourselves the sense of control.
 We try to hide our faults, even from ourselves, to as to maintain the illusion that we really are quite morally above (even if, admittedly, only relatively speaking).

 Sometimes, however, those goals are motivated by good intentions.
 There are big problems in the world that require big solutions.
 And so we set our goal to “fix” the refugee crisis in Syria, or starvation in Somalia, or racial and gender discrimination in the world.
-But whether devilish or decent, these kinds of goals are always dubious.
+But whether the motivation is devilish or decent, these kinds of goals are always dubious.
 They remain wholly out of the reach of single individuals.
 We are human, not God.

 And this brings us to the the third step in this development.
 Taken by a heart of pride and spurred on by lofty goals, we set ourselves to action; we “occupy ourselves with things too great and marvelous” for us.
 After all, if we are going to be like God, we had better start doing some god-like things.